ehealthsuisse/EPR-by-example/files/Atna.md

 === "_ActiveParticipant_ destination"

-    The second _ActiveParticipant_ describes the destination participant, which is the one that has received the transaction.
+    The second _ActiveParticipant_ describes the destination participant, which often is the one that has received the transaction (but not always).
     It has the following content:
     ```xml
     <ActiveParticipant UserID="★user_id" NetworkAccessPointID="★nap_id" NetworkAccessPointTypeCode="★nap_type" UserIsRequest="false">